ironbunny-ib/OverTimeGithub/product/Klutes.md

 **What is contemplation?**
 <br>There can be many definitions!

-<br>Directed thoughts when imagined forward towards the future or backwards towards the past are contemplations.
+><br>Directed thoughts when imagined forward towards the future or backwards towards the past are contemplations.

+>Not being in the present is contemplation.

 **How would you describe the process of contemplation to a child?**